thiblahute/meson-website/Reference-manual.md

 This function creates a generator object that can be used to run custom compilation commands.
 The only positional argument is the executable to use.
 It can either be a self-built executable or one returned by find_program.
 Keyword arguments are the following:

-- <tt>arguments</tt> list the command line arguments passed to the command
+- `arguments` list the command line arguments passed to the command
-- <tt>output</tt> a template string defining how an output file name is generated from a source file name
+- `output` a template string defining how an output file name is generated from a source file name

 ### get_option